This article was originally published in 2011 and is updated regularly to include the latest, greatest information.

 Google Creative Commons – Use Google’s Advanced Image Search to find images, videos, and text you can reuse, share, or modify.
 Keep in mind that you can’t use just any old photo you find in a Google search on your site – it HAS to be one that is labeled for reuse, commercial reuse, and/or modification.
 Google says, “In addition to images labeled as being under the Creative Commons license or in the public domain, the usage rights filter on this page also shows you images labeled with the GNU Free Documentation license.”

 Plus!
-Image - This is not a stock photo service, but rather, a central location from which you can scan multiple image sources including Google, Flickr, Picasa, Bing, Yahoo, Fotolia, and more.
+Image - This is not a stock photo service, but rather, a free downloadable app from which you can scan multiple image sources including Google, Flickr, Picasa, Bing, Yahoo, Fotolia, and more.
 Worth a try!

 Low-Cost Stock Images

-Fotolia – They offer both pay-as-you-go plans for as little as 75 cents per image, and subscription plans for as low as 19 cents per image.
+Fotolia – I use Fotolia almost daily to purchase low-cost images for use on our clients’ websites and blogs.
+They offer both pay-as-you-go plans for as little as 74 cents per image, and subscription plans for as low as 19 cents per image.

 depositphotos – Has three types of payment plans to choose from: Daily Subscription, Monthly Subscription, and Pay-As-You-Go Credits.
 Choose the plan that works best for you.